JasonEl1/take-a-break/README.md

 # take-a-break

 Python command line tool to remind you to take breaks when working.
+Currently only works with Unix-like OS.

 ### Quick setup (MacOS)